Job board code starter for BCMS and Nuxt

 Take note that this time around OpeningEntry is without brackets OpeningEntry[].

-First, we’ll start with the sidebar div.
+First, you’ll start with the sidebar div.

 <div class="sidebar-item">